int128/parallel-test-action/README.md

 | `shard-count`                      | (required)             | Number of shards                         |
 | `shards-artifact-name`             | `parallel-test-shards` | Name of the shards artifact              |
 | `token`                            | (github.token)         | GitHub token                             |

+If a single workflow contains the different types of tests, you need to explicitly set the `shards-artifact-name` to avoid the conflict.

 ### Outputs